 3. Low Fat Diet (4)

-High fatty foods are very bad for people with mixed IBS symptoms – which is characterized by a combination of Constipation and Diarrhea.
+High fatty foods are very bad for people with mixed IBS symptoms – which are characterized by a combination of Constipation and Diarrhea.
 High-fat foods are contributors to many health issues including Obesity.
 It can worsen the symptoms in obese people with IBS patients.
-Embracing a Low-fat diet is helpful in weight loss, heart health, and improve uncomfortable bowel symptoms.
+Embracing a Low-fat diet is helpful in weight loss, heart health, and improving uncomfortable bowel symptoms.

 Avoid Red Meat, Deep Fried Foods, Junk foods like french fries, namkeen, Papad, Pizza, Burgers, Fritters, Full Fat Dairy, etc.

 Include Lean Meats, Fruits, Vegetables, Grains, and Low Fat Dairy products.

 Fiber is very essential to bulk up the stool and proper bowel movement.
 An adult must consume around 20-35 grams of fiber per day.
 Soluble fiber is very helpful to treat IBS symptoms.
 Insoluble fiber may cause discomfort during IBS.
 So, take insoluble fiber mindfully and try to limit it as much as possible.
 Ensure good water intake while consuming fiber-rich food.

 Insoluble Fiber: Whole grains, Nuts, Tomatoes, Raisins, Cabbage, and broccoli

 Soluble Fiber: Leafy vegetables, Parboiled Rice, Berries, Apples, and Oats.

 It is the most popular and useful diet in IBS management.
 High FODMAP foods are the carbs that pull excessive water into the bowel and can cause gas, bloating, and diarrhea after consuming these foods.